numbats/airpurifyr/README.md

 `airpurifyr` makes it easy to grab air quality data from [OpenAQ](https://www.openaq.org).

+# Previous instructions - no longer applicable, maintained here for archival purposes

 ## Installation

 You can install the development version of `airpurifyr` from